-The cornerstones of the earlier temple have been found to weigh over 100 tons and the retaining wall monoliths weigh, each, 300 tons, leaving present-day archaeologists, scientists and historians mystified as to how the stones were moved, where from, and in what way they could have been manipulated into place.
+The cornerstones of the earlier temple at Baalbek have been found to weigh over 100 tons and the retaining wall monoliths weigh, each, 300 tons, leaving present-day archaeologists, scientists and historians mystified as to how the stones were moved, where from, and in what way they could have been manipulated into place.
 These blocks, and another one mile from Baalbek which weighs over 900 tons, are known today as the Baalbek Stones and have been the subject of much debate, study and conjecture over how they were moved and arranged.
-Later builders at the site and why the columns of the temple are also larger than they needed to be.
+Further questions arise as to why such massive stones were necessary at the site and why the columns of the temple are also larger than they needed to be.

 The Byzantine army sacked the city in 748 CE and, again, in 975 CE but could not hold it and, eventually, having survived the Mongols and further military campaigns, it passed into the Ottoman Empire which largely ignored the city and allowed the ruins to crumble.
-A series of earthquakes over the centuries further damaged the site and nothing was done in the area of preservation or excavation until 1898 when the German Emperor Wilhelm II visited the area and sent a team of achaeologists to begin work there.
-Their efforts, along with later international teams, have preserved Baalbeck for future generations.
+A series of earthquakes over the centuries further damaged the site and nothing was done in the area of preservation or excavation until 1898 CE when the German Emperor Wilhelm II visited the area and sent a team of archaeologists to begin work there.
+Their efforts, along with later international teams, have preserved Baalbek for future generations.